lgeurts/lgeurts.github.io/_posts/2018-06-29-artificial-intelligence-basics.md

 ---

 These are ***personal notes***, broadly intended to cover basics for ***machine learning***, and ***artificial intelligence***.
-They are intended to provide intuitive understandings of concepts that I encounter while wading through a host of online articles, videos and books.
+They are intended to provide intuitive understandings of concepts that I encounter while wading through online articles, videos and books.
 If you are looking for a more comprehensive study, there are many other resources which will help with that.

 ![Robot](/assets/artificial-intelligence.jpg)